Maggie Jones, Baroness Jones of Whitchurch: House of Lords

 Following her election defeat, Jones was nominated for a life peerage in 2005 by the Labour Party, according to a list leaked to The Times.
 This leaked list eventually led to the Cash for Peerages scandal in which Jones was not implicated.
 On 10 April 2006, her nomination for a peerage was officially announced, and she was gazetted as Baroness Jones of Whitchurch, of Whitchurch in the County of South Glamorgan on 5 June 2006.
 Jones' peerage was widely criticised, with Law stating "That is the way New Labour works.
 It's a poor example of patronage and power."
 Labour MP Paul Flynn was also critical, he argued: "This is standing democracy on its head.
 The House of Lords shouldn't be used to reward a candidate who has been emphatically rejected by the electorate."

 On 16 November 2006, she made her maiden speech in the House of Lords during a debate on the Queen's Speech.

 In June 2010 Jones joined Labour's Shadow Ministerial Team, as Labour's House of Lords Spokesperson on Culture, Olympics, Media and Sport.
 She was then promoted to the Shadow Spokesperson for Education and served from 2011 to 2015.
 From 2015, she undertook the role of Labour's Shadow Spokesperson for Environment, Food and Rural Affairs and served until 2022, before serving as Shadow Spokesperson for Science, Innovation and Technology from 2023 to 2024.

 In July 2024, she was appointed Parliamentary Under Secretary of State for the Future Digital Economy and Online Safety, Parliamentary Under-Secretary of State for Legislation and as a Baroness in Waiting.

+In 2026, Jones was appointed as chair of Acas.